gabrielmoral/aws-solution-architect-associate-exam-notes/VPC.md

 A NACL can be associated with multiple subnets; however a subnet can only be associated with one NACL.

 **Bastion (or jump box)**
-It is a host to connect through instances in privates subnets.
+It is a host to connect with instances in privates subnets.

 **Direct connect**
 It connects directly your data center to AWS.